Uvalde begins to bury its dead in wake of school massacre | Law-Order

 Uvalde begins to bury its dead in wake of school massacre

-The grieving Texas town of Uvalde begins laying to rest the 21 children and teachers who were killed in a mass shooting at an elementary school a week ago, with funerals scheduled Tuesday for a pair of 10-year-old girls.
+The grieving Texas town of Uvalde began laying to rest the 21 children and teachers who were killed in a mass shooting at an elementary school a week ago, with funerals scheduled on Tuesday for a pair of 10-year-old girls.

 "Our focus on Tuesday is on our families who lost loved ones.
 We begin burying our children tomorrow, the innocent victims of last week's murders at Robb Elementary School," Uvalde Mayor Don McLaughlin said in a statement announcing the cancellation of a scheduled city council meeting on Tuesday.
 Several large media outlets in Texas, including the Dallas Morning News and the Texas Tribune, observed 21 minutes of silence - one minute for each of the victims - on Tuesday.

+"Are you injured?" an adult is heard asking in the video.
 "I got shot," the frantic child said before the audio became unintelligible.
-As the town grieves, the country again grapples with whether to reform federal and state gun laws, which in Texas allowed the shooter to legally buy an AR-15-style weapon on his 18th birthday, a week before the massacre.

-The shooter bought hundreds of rounds of ammunition and a second rifle in the subsequent days.
-Many Democrats, including U.S. President Joe Biden, who traveled to Uvalde on Sunday to comfort the town, have called for more restrictions, including a ban on assault-style weapons and universal background checks.
+Democratic political leaders in New York said on Tuesday that ten bills had been introduced in the state legislature seeking to tighten gun laws there.
+One of those proposals would raise the minimum age to purchase a semi-automatic rifle to 21.
+Many Democrats, including U.S. President Joe Biden, who traveled to Uvalde on Sunday, have called for more laws to regulate guns, including a ban on assault-style weapons and universal background checks.

-Republicans have successfully held off tougher gun laws, and in many states expanded gun rights in recent years, saying gun control only deprives law-abiding citizens of their rights.
-Republican Arkansas Governor Asa Hutchinson expressed his willingness for a "conversation" on raising the minimum age to purchase a semiautomatic rifle from 18 to 21.
+Republicans have successfully held off tougher gun laws, and in many states expanded gun rights in recent years, saying gun restrictions only deprives law-abiding citizens of their rights.
+Republican Arkansas Governor Asa Hutchinson said he was willing to discuss raising the minimum age to purchase a semiautomatic rifle from 18 to 21.

 "I think you've got to be able to talk about the AR-15 style weapons.
 And whether that's an 18 or 21 age.
 You have to at least have a conversation," Hutchinson told CNN on Tuesday.